AugustusHuang/minux/README.md

 # minux
 A POSIX compatible real-time OS kernel.
-Run on ARM-Cortex-M3/4 currently.
+Supposed to run on ARM-Cortex-M3/4 currently.